 - An estimated word count for your final piece

 - A very quick bio/explanation of why you are qualified to write this piece

 - A link to your portfolio or published writing samples

 While we can’t respond to every submission, we do our very best.
-If you haven’t heard from us in two weeks, feel free to send a gentle follow up.
+If you haven’t heard from us in three weeks, feel free to send a gentle follow up.